 Let’s kick off this list of the best things to see in Rome properly.
 Visiting Rome for the first (or fifth) time without touring the Colosseum is nothing short of a crime.

 Built between 70CE and 80CE, Rome’s epic Colosseum is one of the most recognized man-made structures in the world.
-And indeed, the history of this monolithic structure is most of the draw.
+And indeed, the history of this monolithic structure accounts for most of the draw.

-The Colosseum is the largest amphitheater ever made, built exclusively to entertain the masses.
-Romans would arrive en masse (seating capacity clocked in at 50,000!) to watch gladiators fight wild animals, each other, and whatever else came out of the trap doors.
+The Colosseum is the largest amphitheater ever built, designed exclusively to entertain the masses.
+Romans would arrive en masse (seating capacity clocked in at 80,000!) to watch gladiators fight wild animals, each other, and whatever else came out of the trap doors.
 The Colosseum was also used for public executions, as well.

-Admission for this top attraction in Rome is fairly priced and you can easily opt for a guided tour.
+Admission for this top attraction in Rome is fairly priced but you’ll need to book well in advance.
 You’ll (obviously) get more from the experience by signing up for a guided tour, but, honestly speaking, you’ll be just fine without it too.
 If anything, I suggest downloading Rick Steve’s free audio guide for the Colosseum and calling it a day.

 You’ll find gardens, churches and palaces.
-My favorite part of the experience was enjoying the panoramic view from Palantine Hill.
+My favorite part of the experience was enjoying the panoramic view from Palatine Hill.
 I couldn’t get over it!

 Visit Trevi Fountain at sunrise